Virtual Lobby Tools

 If you enable it, you will be blocking email from attendees on registration, networking, and interactions.

 If you enable it, the welcome card will be hidden so you will not have a banner with a description and cover at the top of your Virtual Lobby.

 In the image on the left, the Welcome card is being displayed.
 In the image on the right, the welcome card is hidden.

 Hide sponsor logo

-If you enable it, sponsor logos will not be display on the right side of your activities titles in the Virtual Lobby.
+If you enable it, sponsor logos will not be displayed on the right side of your activities titles in the Virtual Lobby.